tahoe-lafs/magic-folder/docs/snapshots.rst

 - upload the metadata yielding an immutable read-capability

-- use the local keypair to sign the snapshot (requires the read-capabilities from from the first two steps)
+- use the local keypair to sign the snapshot (requires the read-capabilities from the first two steps)

 - create an immutable directory to represent the Snapshot (which encapsulates the metadata, content pointer and signature)